fnproject/tutorials/node/custom-db/README.md

 Only one dependency here, the `oracledb` driver.

-Next the `index.js` is our actual program.
+Next the `index.js` is our actual Node program.
 ```js
 const oracledb = require('oracledb')
 console.log(oracledb.versionString)
 ```

-An `oracledb` constant is made and call is made to return the version of the driver.
+An `oracledb` constant is called to return the version of the driver.

 We are now ready to build the Docker image.